Metric geometry of locally compact groups: The Rips -complex of a pseudo-metric space

 \ref{iiDEpropositionpourc-geodesicspace} $\Rightarrow$ \ref{iDEpropositionpourc-geodesicspace} Suppose that \ref{iiDEpropositionpourc-geodesicspace} holds.
 Since $\operatorname{Rips}^2_{k}(X)$ is a complete geodesic space, it is coarsely simply connected, by Proposition \ref{scimplycsc}.
 Since $X$ is $c$-geodesic, the inclusion of $X$ in $\operatorname{Rips}^2_{k}(X)$ is a quasi-isometry, by Proposition \ref{inclusionXinRips}(3).
 Hence $X$ has Property \ref{iDEpropositionpourc-geodesicspace}, by Proposition \ref{coarse1conninvbycoarseeq}. \end{proof}

-\begin{exe} In Proposition \ref{propositionpourc-geodesicspace}, the condition on $X$ to be $c$-geodesic cannot be omitted, as we show here with an example of a metric space which is bilipschitz to $\N$, and such that, for every $c > 0$, the Rips $2$-complex $\operatorname{Rips}^2_c(X)$ is not simply connected.
+\begin{exe} In Proposition \ref{propositionpourc-geodesicspace}, the condition on $X$ to be $c$-geodesic cannot be relaxed to being large-scale geodesic, as we show here with an example of a metric space that is bilipschitz to $\N$ (the half-line graph), and such that, for every $c > 0$, the Rips $2$-complex $\operatorname{Rips}^2_c(X)$ is not simply connected.

+The idea is to start from the graph $\N$, and to force some pairs of points at distance $3n$ to have distance $n$.
+This can be constructed as a connected (but not geodesic) subgraph of a larger graph, as follows.

 Let $Y$ be the graph with vertex set

 and edge set consisting of

 Let $d$ denote the combinatorial metric on $Y$ (Example \ref{metricrealizationgraph}).
 The map